jacob-heathorn/gordion/README.md

 ## Functional Description

 ### Workspace Definition
-The highest directory in a directory tree containing a gordion repository (one with a gordion.yaml) is a workspace.
+The highest directory in a directory tree containing a gordion repository (one with a gordion.yaml) defines a workspace.
 Every gordion repository under that directory level is part of the workspace.
-When you clone a new repository there, it becomes par of the workspace automatically.
-There cannot exist duplicate repositories (by url or name) in a workspace.
-All dependencies in a workspace must agree by tag.
+When you clone a new repository there, it automatically becomes part of the workspace.
+Duplicate repositories (by URL or name) cannot exist within a workspace.
+All dependencies in a workspace must agree on their tags.

-### Workspace context
+### Workspace Context
-When you do `gor status`, it only shows you the dependencies for your current root repository.
-So in the diamond dependency graph, if you are in repository B and do `gor status`, it will show you status for B and D.
+When you run `gor status`, it only shows the dependencies for your current root repository.
+For example, in the diamond dependency graph above, if you are in repository B and run `gor status`, it will show you the status for B and D.

 ### Cached Repositories
-By default, `gor -u` will clone to a cache folder, which is hidden from the status command unless you use `-c`.
-The idea is that dependencies can be forgotten once they are hardened and working.
-For dependencies that you are working on, or important components of your project, you move them to your workspace.
+By default, `gor -u` clones to a cache folder, which is hidden from the status command unless you use the `-c` flag.
+The idea is that stable dependencies can be forgotten once they are hardened and working.
+For dependencies that you are actively developing or important components of your project, you should move them to your workspace.

-It is not permitted to make changes to repositories in the cache, and `gor -u` will blow them away.
+Changes to repositories in the cache are not permitted, and `gor -u` will overwrite them.

-The cache is a little different than a workspace, because it is managed per-repository.
-So if you are working in repo A, there is a cache associated with it.
+The cache differs from a workspace because it is managed per-repository.
+If you are working in repo A, there is a cache associated with it.
 If you move to repo B, there is a separate cache associated with it, while repos A and B may share one workspace.
-That's because if you work in B and it has a different version of D than B, when you move to C it won't complain because it manages it's own version of D. It's not until you move to A that they need to agree, or if they are in the workspace where D would be shared by B and C.
+This means if you work in B and it has a different version of D than C, when you move to C it won't complain because it manages its own version of D. Conflicts only arise when you move to A where they need to agree, or if they are in the workspace where D is automatically shared by B and C.

 ### Branching
-Versioning is stricly controlled by commits, to enforce the reproducible builds requirement, but the tool still tries to checkout branches.
-If the commit is on the default branch, it will go to that commit on the default branch.
-If you checkout a different branch from your root working repo, the tool will try to find commits on that branch.
-If it can't find on those, it will checkout the commit in a detatched HEAD state.
+Versioning is strictly controlled by commits to enforce reproducible builds, but the tool still attempts to check out branches.
+If the commit is on the default branch, it will check out that commit on the default branch.
+If you check out a different branch from your root working repository, the tool will try to find the commits on that branch.
+If it can't find them, it will check out the commit in a detached HEAD state.

 ### Add/Commit/Push
-If you make changes across multiple repositories in your dependency tree, you can `gor add`, `gor commit`, and `gor push` all of them together.
-With a caveat, all repos in the tree that will take changes need to be in the workspace not the cache.
-The workspace is for repositories your actively developing, the cache is for dependencies you can essentially forget about.
+If you make changes across multiple repositories in your dependency tree, you can run `gor add`, `gor commit`, and `gor push` to manage all of them together.
+However, all repositories that will receive changes must be in the workspace, not the cache.
+The workspace is for repositories you're actively developing, while the cache is for dependencies you can essentially forget about.

+### Information Loss Protection
+`gor -u` guarantees no information can be lost.
+If the update needs to check out an earlier commit on a branch, it will only do so if there is already a remote branch that has saved the current commit.
+If the repository has uncommitted changes that would be lost by the update, the tool will error and notify you rather than proceeding (unless it's a cached dependency).
+In general, if the tool destroys information during an update that cannot be recovered by conventional git operations, then you've found a bug!

 # Development Setup